-In any case, at that point I returned to Taiwan to teach biology, physics, and English at Ivy Bilingual High School and the Ivy Collegiate Academy in Taichung while contemplating my graduate school options.
+I returned to Taiwan to teach science and English at Ivy Collegiate Academy in Taichung while also contemplating my graduate school options.
 Having left religion behind, I started delving more deeply into philosophy and decided to spend the next two years pursuing a master’s degree in philosophy at National Chengchi University in Taipei.
 I then returned to the States, taught Chinese for a year at City Academy in Salt Lake City, and, following a brief holiday in Thailand and Cambodia, embarked on a PhD program in philosophy at the University of Utah.

-Throughout all this time it was wonderful to be expanding my mind in so many new directions, associating with such a diverse array of intellectuals, and receiving praise for some of my thoughts and essays, but I ultimately decided that a career dedicated entirely to philosophy wasn’t the right path for me.
+Throughout all this time it felt wonderful to expand my mind in many new directions, associate with a diverse array of intellectuals, and receive praise for some of my thoughts and essays, but I ultimately decided that a career dedicated entirely to philosophy wasn’t the right path for me.
 Instead, I turned my attention more heavily toward computer science and one of my more hedonistic interests: video game development!

 A Love of World-building

 The only downside is that it is quite expensive.
 So much so, in fact, that when my finances took a turn for the worse I had to withdraw.
 Undaunted, I continued studying all aspects of game development and soon found employment as a software test engineer for Volt Information Sciences.
-I had the pleasure of testing a wide variety of Xbox 360 games, including Magic: Duels of the Planeswalkers 2012, Insanely Twisted Shadow Planet, Crimson Alliance, and the Kinect title Gunstringer.
-Later, I spent some more time in Taiwan serving as a translator and editor for the Industrial Technology Research Institute (ITRI), then returned to the United States where I’ve once again gravitated to the Seattle area and have established my own indie game development company: Golden Drake Studios.
+I had the pleasure of testing a wide variety of Xbox 360 games, including Magic: Duels of the Planeswalkers 2012, Insanely Twisted Shadow Planet, and the Kinect title Gunstringer.
+Later, I spent some more time in Taiwan serving as translator and editor for the Industrial Technology Research Institute (ITRI), then returned to the US where I did some software development for Hewlett Packard Enterprise (HPE) along with a little more game testing, this time for Nintendo of America on such noteworthy titles as Mario Kart 8 Deluxe and The Legend of Zelda: Breath of the Wild.
+Now I’m back in Taiwan putting my skills as a technical writer and translator to good use while also continuing to gradually build up my own indie game development company: Golden Drake Studios.

 The course of my life has been a bit unconventional, but I’ve enjoyed the ride, acquired a unique set of skills and knowledge, and reached a point where my varied talents and interests are coalescing in an exciting and satisfying way.
 I love all the projects I’m working on and look forward to taking part in many more, both independently and as part of various teams.

-If you’d like to get in touch or collaborate on a project, feel free to send an email to david[at]davidcdrake[dot]com or connect with me through LinkedIn, GitHub, Twitter, Facebook, or Google+.
-I look forward to hearing from you!
+If you’d like to get in touch or collaborate on a project, feel free to send an email to david[at]davidcdrake[dot]com or connect with me through LinkedIn, GitHub, Twitter, etc. I look forward to hearing from you!